kissge/vue-body-class/README.md

-# vue-body-class
+# vue-html-class

+Forked (or more precisely, "modified just a tiny bit") from [nikolaynesov/vue-body-class](https://github.com/nikolaynesov/vue-body-class).
+Apparently licensed under the ISC License.

-Control your page body classes with vue-router easily:
+Control your page html classes with vue-router easily:

 + add classes to parent and children routes
 + add classes for homepage (v.2)